A food delivery company is offering a new incentive to try to gain market share in the highly competitive market: free Bitcoin.

 “Lolli’s mission is to make Bitcoin more accessible to all and in order to do that we must make Bitcoin a part of everyday life.
 Food delivery is a ritual for many and Bitcoin rewards make Bitcoin a part of that ritual,” Lolli CEO and co-founder Alex Adelman said.

-Lolli offers Bitcoin rewards at more than 1,000 top retailers including Kroger Co (NYSE:KR), Microsoft Corporation (NASDAQ:MSFT), Priceline, Macy’s Inc (NYSE:M), Booking Holdings Inc (NASDAQ:BKNG) and Sephora, owned by LVMH Moet Hennessy Louis Vuitton (OTC:LVMUY).
+Lolli offers Bitcoin rewards at more than 1,000 top retailers including Kroger Co KR, Microsoft Corporation MSFT, Priceline, Macy’s Inc M, Booking Holdings Inc BKNG and Sephora, owned by LVMH Moet Hennessy Louis Vuitton LVMUY.

 More than 400,000 shoppers have signed up for Lolli since launching in 2018.